RobertsLab/project-cod-temperature/README.md

 ### Analysis of RNA sequencing data

 The workflow for RNAseq data analysis uses the following steps.
+Visualizations of results can be viewed in the rendered `.md` files (e.g., 07-cod-RNAseq-DESeq2.md`)

 1. Perform quality control (QC) and trimming on the raw reads (`05-cod-RNAseq-trimming`).
 QC was performed using FastQC/MultiQC, and reads were trimmed using Flexbar.
 2. Align trimmed reads to reference transcriptome\genome and generate an estimate of transcript\gene abundance in the form of a gene-level counts matrix (`06-cod-RNAseq-alignment`, `06.2-cod-RNAseq-alignment-genome`).
 Reads were pseudoaligned to a transcriptome using kallisto, and transcript abundances were summarized to gene-level counts using Trinity abundance_estimates_to_matrix.pl.
 We also aligned reads to a genome using Hisat2 and summarized to gene-level counts using featureCounts.